 \section{Temporal Relational Reasoning}

 Our TRR framework seeks to emulate the spectrum of human cognitive capabilities that are used together for complex problem-solving (see Figure \ref{model}).
 It consists of four phases: 1. \textbf{Brainstorming}, which generates a graph of sub-impacts on affected entities; 2. \textbf{Memory}, which retrieves relevant past impact chains that contain the same entities; 3. \textbf{Attention}, which extracts the most important impact chains to form a new sub-graph; 4. \textbf{Reasoning}, which reasons over this sub-graph to to determine if a portfolio crash will occur.
-We will formalize the task and the four cognitive phases in this section.